swape/js-book/docs/chapter1/boolean.md

 But it is important to know what can produce true or false values.

-Remember that you are reading the code a lot more than you write it so it is really important to be clear and keep the code as simple as we can.
+Remember that you are reading the code a lot more than you write it, so it is really important to be clear and keep the code as simple as we can.

 ::: tip Falsy values:
 **false** (The keyword false)